 More space saving ideas for children's stuff

 And a vanity unit can be fitted into even the tiniest space.
-A deep cupboard has been slotted under this basin and there is further room underneath for a basket full of pretty toiletries.
+Two deep drawers have been slotted under this basin from the French retailer Tikamoon and there is further room underneath for a basket full of pretty toiletries - or a random paper bag containing a cactus.

 More ways to make a small room appear larger